knative/docs/docs/serving/spec/knative-api-specification-1.0.md

 <br>
 Max: 100
    </td>
-   <td>The

-<a href="#request-routing">Percent is optionally used to specify the percentage of requests which should be allocated from
-the main Route domain name</a> to the specified <code>revisionName</code> or
+   <td>The <code>percent</code> is optionally used to specify the percentage of requests which should be allocated from the main Route domain name to the specified <code>revisionName</code> or <code>configurationName</code>.
-<code>configurationName</code>.

 <p>
-When percentage based routing is being used, all <code>traffic</code> sections for a single Service MUST have a <code>percent</code> value, and all values MUST sum to 100.
+To indicate that percetage based routing is to be used, all <code>traffic</code> sections for a single Service MUST have a <code>percent</code> value, and all values MUST sum to 100.
    </td>
    <td>OPTIONAL
    </td>